NBA Nets trade Harden to 76ers in deal for Simmons, others: reports

 Harden gets another chance with a title contender and adds a major shooting guard to a Sixers lineup powered by Cameroonian center Joel Embiid, the NBA's leading scorer with 29.4 points a game.

-The trade also ends a long-running saga with Simmons in Phildelphia, the Aussie guard never seeming to fit well alongside Embiid in the 76ers system.
+The trade also ends a long-running saga with Simmons in Philadelphia, the Aussie guard never seeming to fit well alongside Embiid in the 76ers system.

 Simmons, 25, was the NBA 2018 Rookie of the Year and an NBA All-Star for the next three seasons.
 He skipped training camp and has not reported to the team this season over what he termed as mental issues.